Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 For you to be able to draw correct molecular geometries, the most important prerequisite is you should know how to draw Lewis structures of chemical species.
 Lewis structures, also known as the electron dot structure, is a simple diagram showing the bond between two atoms, as well as the lone pairs around each atom in a chemical species.

-Written below is the set of rules that you can use as a guide in writing the Lewis structures.
+Below is the set of rules you can use as a guide in writing the Lewis structures.

 Steps in Writing Lewis Structures